-A just society requires people who don’t give up on justice.
-That kind of commitment happens through attention and resilient hope.
+A just society requires people in it for the long haul.
 To get there, we’re going to need to keep learning together.

 Subscribe to get full access to the newsletter and publication archives.